A Survey on Cross-Lingual Summarization: Pipeline Methods

-We compare Sum-Trans and Trans-Sum in the following situations: (1) When using extractive or compressive summarizers, the summarizers of the Trans-Sum methods can benefit from bilingual documents while the counterpart of the Sum-Trans methods can only utilize the source-language documents.
-On the other hand, the Trans-Sum methods are less efficient since they need to translate the whole documents rather than a few summaries.
-(2) Besides the above discussion, when adopting abstractive summarizers, a large-scale summarization dataset is required to train the abstractive summarizers.
-Thus, the Trans-Sum methods are helpful if the source language is low-resource.
-In contrast, if the target language is low-resource in MS, the Sum-Trans methods are more useful.
+\begin{itemize}[leftmargin=*,topsep=0pt] \item When using extractive or compressive summarizers, the summarizers of the Trans-Sum methods can benefit from bilingual documents while the counterpart of the Sum-Trans methods can only utilize the source-language documents. \modi{Thus, the Trans-Sum methods typically achieve better performance than the Sum-Trans counterparts.
+For instance, on the manually translated DUC 2001 dataset, PBCS~\cite{yao-etal-2015-phrase}, as a Trans-Sum method, outperforms its Sum-Trans baseline by 8\%/8.4\%/10.4\% in terms of ROUGE-1/2/L.} On the other hand, the Trans-Sum methods are less efficient since they need to translate the whole documents rather than a few summaries. \item \modi{Apart from} the above discussion, when adopting abstractive summarizers, a large-scale \modi{MS} dataset is required to train the summarizers. \modi{It is also worth noting that the MS datasets in low-resource languages are much smaller than the MT counterparts~\cite{tiedemann-thottingal-2020-opus,hasan-etal-2021-xl}.} Thus, the Trans-Sum methods are helpful if the source language is low-resource.
+In contrast, if the target language is low-resource in MS, the Sum-Trans methods are more useful~\modi{\cite{ouyang-etal-2019-robust,ladhak-etal-2020-wikilingua}.} \end{itemize}